 “Chips, take Owen and Gregory to work on fuel lines.
 Bastian, we will go dig up those jumpers.
-Try to stay out of each other’s way everyone,” Hemi finished up.
+Try to stay out of each other’s way, everyone,” Hemi finished.

-Grabbing Bastian’s skinny arm, Hemi led him away to stowage where he hoped to find the long heavy jumper cables he remembered seeing there sometime in the past year.
+Grabbing Bastian’s skinny arm, Hemi led him away to stowage, where he hoped to find the long heavy jumper cables he remembered seeing there sometime in the past year.

-Chips took Owen and Gregory off to the engine rooms to get the fuel hoses they normally used for refueling from their wall racks and rigged to the Gnat.
+Chips took Owen and Gregory off to the engine rooms to get the fuel hoses, normally used for refueling, down from their wall racks and rigged to the Gnat.

 Captain Percy looked down at the mess of patches and foul blackened welds that lined the passageway down through the hole in the bottom of her boat, and for a moment could not believe they were still afloat.
 “Captain Shakes,” she said to the only person left with her, “let me buy you a cup of coffee.”

-In a couple of hours they had a series of umbilicals running through the Prospect and down into the Gnat.
-The big submarine was parasitically sucking the small supply of nutrients the little sub had in reserve: the power was wired into the Prospect’s battery hold so that the Gnat’s batteries were now no more than an extra battery bank for the Prospect—conveniently with a nearly-full charge; and the thick fuel lines running up to the engine room, where the fuel pumps were engaged and tuned to gently suck the fuel oil up from the Gnat’s fuel ballast tanks.
+In a couple of hours, they had a series of umbilicals running through the Prospect and down into the Gnat.
+The big submarine was parasitically sucking the small supply of nutrients the little sub had in reserve: the power was wired into the Prospect’s battery hold so that the Gnat’s batteries were now no more than an extra battery bank for the Prospect—conveniently, with a nearly-full charge—and into the thick fuel lines running up to the engine room, where the fuel pumps were engaged and tuned to gently suck the fuel oil up from the Gnat’s fuel ballast tanks.

-To conserve fuel they started only one of the Prospect’s two diesel engines.
-And likewise started a single electric motor, driving only one of the Prospect’s two propellers.
+To conserve fuel, they started only one of the Prospect’s two diesel engines, along with a single electric motor, driving only one of the Prospect’s two propellers.
 This continually pushed them to one side and they had to compensate with some angle on the rudder, but that was a minor annoyance compared with the task of compensating for the drag of the Gnat.
-Normally they would also be charging the battery banks up while running on diesel, but they needed to put all the fuel they had into forward motion.
+Normally they would also be charging the battery banks while running on diesel, but they needed to put all the fuel they had into forward motion.

 The whole setup was a filthy inelegant mess, but they were making headway.

 Captain Percy insisted everyone who was not actively doing something should be in the rack.
 Chips, Shakes, and Hemi did not argue when they were assigned first shift in bed.
 She had Bastian and Gregory, who were more experienced with the controls of the boat, at the helm seats.
-They shut down the sonar since with the diesel running they would not be able to hear the approach of any kind of threat until it was too close to do anything about it anyway.
+They shut down the sonar, since, with the diesel running, they would not be able to hear the approach of any kind of threat until it was too late anyway.

 But as a safety measure, Percy put Owen on radar.
-It would be just stupid to run into a fleet of Authority surface-enforcement ships for lack of paying attention—especially considering they did not have the ability to dive or perform any other evasive maneuver.
+It would be just stupid to run into a fleet of Authority surface-enforcement ships for lack of attention—especially considering they did not have the ability to dive or perform any other evasive maneuver.
 So Owen sat in the dark with his eye on the glowing radar screen, his mind turning to mush as he watched it circle around endlessly, reflecting back nothing.

 Percy made everyone in the control room take a pep pill and drink a cup of coffee, which she fixed for them in the dark galley by the light of a penlight.